gidden/AUDL/README.md

 AUDL App for iOS

---branch to look at:  master
+--branch to look at:  evan-branch-march21-1

 --Should be run in Xcode 5 with iOS Simulator 7.0